jgheithcock/heithcockdotcom/_posts/scavengerhunts/2018-fred-and-georges-joke-shop/index.md

 >
 > _Where would you go to be in the dark?_

-Clearly, a lot of dark places in ones house but for her, it was too easy as we had gotten to calling her secret closet _the Room of Requirement_.
+Clearly, a lot of dark places in one's house but, for her, it was too easy as we had gotten to calling her secret closet _the Room of Requirement_.
 In the closet was a ...

 ### Mystic Smoke and a Fortune Teller